MovieMatchMaker/MovieMatchMaker/README.md

 npm run dev
 ```

-Or you could just watch a [demo](https://drive.google.com/file/d/1Ml4DUwqGsJUOtaRiTPDloRr0rATGGXKh/view?usp=sharing) of how our app currently works before it's fully ready to be deployed. 🤫
+Or you could just watch a [demo](https://drive.google.com/file/d/1Ml4DUwqGsJUOtaRiTPDloRr0rATGGXKh/view?usp=sharing) of how our app works!

 ### Happy Swiping, and Go Beavs! 🦦